arieldll/trabalho-cmu/README.md

 If all is working, NEF is available at http://localhost:20000

 ## First results
-Above, the first performance evaluations of this implementation of conceptual NEF.
+Above, are the first performance evaluations of this implementation of conceptual NEF.
 For this evaluation, are used an incremental amount of registered AFs, scaling the register of AFs over time.
-All values were collected via application's instrumentation, and all value are described in the order of milliseconds (ms).
-The experiments were carried out with 1, 5, 10, 50 and 100 AFs and just one instance of NEF.
-The subscriptions requests were made using <a href="https://www.postman.com/">Postman</a>.
+All values were collected via the application's instrumentation, and all values are described in the order of milliseconds (ms).
+The experiments were carried out with 1, 5, 10, 50, and 100 AFs and just one instance of NEF.
+The subscr tion requests were made using <a href="https://www.postman.com/">Postman</a>.
 The free5gc and NEF core host computer has the following configuration:
 - Intel(R) Xeon(R) processor E5-2650 CPU 0 @ 2.00GHz – 1 core
-- 4GB of RAM memory
+- 4GB of RAM

 ![image](https://user-images.githubusercontent.com/2493503/205520904-2e901179-0c44-46ff-b6d0-92cfbe04d511.png)

-We can see a response time is proportional over the amount of registed AFs
+We can see a response time is proportional to the amount of registered AFs

 ![image](https://user-images.githubusercontent.com/2493503/205520824-4152e018-a216-4dec-9d24-2482f2ab13a8.png)